 HR has addressed the shortage of staff by hiring a new Personnel Assistant to assume the main role of scanning HR documents and uploading information into BANNER.
 Along with addressing the staffing need for the project, the purchase of a dedicated scanner also needs to be addressed to provide the tools needed to expedite the process.
 In the interest of exercising financial feasibility and resource allocation effectiveness, it was recommended by the HR Administrator and VP for Finance and Administration that a dedicated scanner be purchased and shared among those divisions that will have heavy use for the BANNER Document Management System (BDMS).

 After overcoming challenges in the bidding process, a scanner has been purchased and currently on site.
-Additionally, the Finance and Administration Division has finally received the requested equipments (i.e. Dedicated Scanner for the BDMS, the dedicated lap top and the roving cart).
+Additionally, the Finance and Administration Division has finally received the requested equipment (i.e. Dedicated Scanner for the BDMS, the dedicated lap top and the roving cart).
 Plans are to install and begin using the new equipment to scan full-time employees’ personnel files and upload information on to BDMS (Banner Document Management System) after May 12.

+The BDMS dedicated scanner was received in January 2014 but the PC laptop computer workstation and furniture were received at a later date.
+By April of 2014, the PC laptop to access BDMS for scanning and the roving cart to support both the scanner and the laptop were received.
+In May of 2014, MIS successfully installed and configured the laptop and the scanner which was also set up and networked at HRO’s secured file room.
+At around the same time, the BDMS Dedicated Scanning SOP was created and used to train HRO’s assigned staff members.

+The employee-related document are first scanned and saved to an external backup drive connected to the PC laptop.
+The SOP’s next instruction is for those scanned documents to be uploaded to the BDMS database.
+The BDMS database containing these employee document records is backed up on a daily basis to a networked storage system and then to tape backup.
+The integrity of scanned employee document records are protected through secured system access by authorized personnel only.
+For off-site safekeeping, GCC utilizes a local bank’s safety deposit box to store the backup tapes on a weekly rotational basis.
+FCC (Frank Camacho)

 Status: Closed.